blood

 - (historical) One of the four humours in the human body.

-- (medicine, countable) A blood test or blood sample.
+The endometrial lining as it is shed in menstruation; menstrual fluid. - (medicine, countable) A blood test or blood sample.

 - The sap or juice which flows in or from plants.

-- 1841, Benjamin Parsons, Anti-Bacchus ↗, page 95:
+- 1841, Benjamin Parsons, Anti-Bacchus, page 95:

 - It is no tautology to call the blood of the grape red or purple, because the juice of that fruit was sometimes white and sometimes black or dark.
 The arterial blood of our bodies is red, but the venous is called "black blood."